 HASE is available free of charge to academic institutions, and to other organisations that wish to use it for internal, non-commercial, non-profit educational and/or research purposes.
 Commercial licences can be negotiated.
 HASE-III is a Java version of HASE that runs on Linux, Windows and MAC OSX.
 The most recent version (3.7), released in July 2016, can be downloaded from Download HASE-III.

-Several Computer Architecture Simulation Models for use with HASE-III, appropriate for use as lecture demonstrations or for practical exercises, are also available for download as tar or zip files.
+Several Computer Architecture Simulation Models for use with HASE-III, appropriate for use as lecture demonstrations or for practical exercises, are also available for download as zip files.
+Guidance on building models can be found in the HASE User Guide in HASE Documents.

 SimJava is a process based discrete event simulation package for Java based on Hase++ (the behavioural description language used in HASE), with animation facilities.
 SimJava has become successful in its own right but from a HASE perspective it offers an alternative way of creating models, rather than a way of presenting existing HASE models over the WWW.